-- It is hard to build software:

-- Code is hard to write

-- Code is harder to debug

-- Code is even harder to modify

-- It is hard to use software:

-- Always too many bugs

-- Always missing functionality

-- There is a silver bullet to solve these problems.

-- It is called Software Development Management.

-- My grandfather used to call it Common Sense.
+- Every piece of software is damn horrible.
+It is: - hard to use - buggy - late - hard to build - There is a silver bullet to solve these problems. - It is called Software Development Management. - My grandfather used to call it Common Sense.